Digging into the Roblox growth strategy – TechCrunch

-Could Roblox create a new entertainment and communication category, something it calls “social co-experience”?
+Could Roblox create a new entertainment and communication category, something it calls “human co-experience”?

 When it was a small startup, few observers would have believed in that future.
 But after 15 years — as told in the origin story of our Roblox EC-1 — the company has accumulated 90 million users and a new $150 million venture funding war chest.
 It has captured the imagination of America’s youth, and become a startup darling in the entertainment space.

-But what, exactly, is social co-experience?
+But what, exactly, is human co-experience?
 Well, it can’t be described precisely — because it’s still an emerging category.
 “It’s almost like that fable where the nine blind men are touching and describing an elephant.

 Everyone has a slightly different view,” says co-founder and CEO Dave Baszucki.
 In Roblox’s view, co-experience means immersive environments where users play, explore, talk, hang out, and create an identity that’s as thoroughly fleshed out (if not as fleshy) as their offline, real life.